gilbertchen/duplicacy/GUIDE.md

 The *init* command first connects to the storage specified by the storage URL.
 If the storage has been already been initailized before, it will download the storage configuration (stored in the file named *config*) and ignore the options provided in the command line.
 Otherwise, it will create the configuration file from the options and upload the file.

+The initialized storage will then become the default storage for other commands if the -storage option is not specified for those commands.
+This default storage actually has a name, and the name is *default*.

 After that, it will prepare the the current working directory as the repositor.
 Under the hood, it will create a directory named *.duplicacy* in the repository and put a file named *preferences* that stores the snapshot id and encryption and storage options.